MarkoDojkic/SingiAttend-Android/README.md

 This project is android app for student attendance.
-It is part of SingiAtted  (https://github.com/MarkoDojkic/SingiAttend).
+It is part of SingiAttend BSc thesis project (https://github.com/MarkoDojkic/SingiAttend).